CHAPTER 3. OFFICERS

 (1) State motions offered in the Senate, at the direction of the President, and read motions presented in writing.

 (2) Read the Journal daily, unless the reading is dispensed with by a majority of the members present or the Journal is unavailable, as required by Senate Rule 14.5.
+The Journal shall be made available only electronically to the members.
+No paper copies of the Journal shall be distributed to a member unless the member specifically requests a paper copy.

 (3) Inform the Senate, whenever the motion for the previous question or the motion for the previous question on the entire subject matter is offered, whether he has on his desk amendments which members have handed him for the purpose of proposing amendments to the instrument under debate, and name the authors of any such amendments.